 For roles that don’t change much in nature but may change in volume consider a more arithmetical scaling approach.

 We see pockets of strategic workforce planning excellence in the market but less scalability or repeatability.
 It is ironic that strategic workforce planning is reliant on rare skills and experience.
-We expect that to change as more organisations see how valuable it can be to be prepared for future organisation and talent needs.
+We expect that to change as more organizations see how valuable it can be to be prepared for future organization and talent needs.